niloccolinus/cipher_app/README.md

-# Caesar Cipher
+# Cipher

-a caesar cipher algorithm for a school assignment
+A simple console app with Caesar and Vigenère cipher algorithms, for a school assignment.